dagmarvelez/HotorCold/README.md

 HotorCold
 =========

 This is a cool guessing fame.
-Isn't it?